-Separating Kids From Their Parents Is A Recipe For Long-Term Health Problems
+Separating Kids From Their Parents Can Lead To Long-Term Health Problems

 Without a parent's comfort, a child's stress response can go into overdrive, explains Dr. Nadine Burke Harris, CEO of the Center for Youth Wellness in San Francisco.

-The Center includes a clinic that treats kids who have gone through trauma, and it also conducts research on the effects of trauma on children, and ways to counter them.
+The center includes a clinic that treats kids who have gone through trauma, and it also conducts research on the effects of trauma on children and ways to counter them.

 Burke Harris says when children are comforted by their parents, they produce more of the hormone oxytocin, which helps relieve the stress response.